 Follow Sanitary Practices In the Workspace

-Part of becoming a makeup artist, or receiving licensure and certification, includes learning and tending to the sanitation of your products, and cleanliness practices when working with your client.
+Part of becoming a makeup artist, or receiving licensure and certification, includes learning and tending to the sanitation of your products and cleanliness practices when working with your client.
 Moreover, the cost of sanitation products can impact how much a makeup artist makes.
 Professional makeup artists should consider the cost and time of sanitation practices when pricing their makeup services.

 - Disinfect the workspace;

-- Disinfect tools/makeup after each client;
+- Sanitize makeup and tools after each client;

 - Book one client at a time;